pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 author: Pushkar Kadam
 ---

-One cloudy afternoon, while walking down the street, I saw an object tossed out of a speeding car.
-It was a bag.
-I was curious to check the contents.
-The contents looked suspicious, so I quickly snapped some photographs.
-Little did I know that I was about to embark on a crazy mysterious adventure for the next three days with little to no sleep at all.
+One cloudy afternoon, while walking down the street, you see an object tossed out of a speeding car.
+It is a bag.
+You are curious to check the contents.
+The contents look suspicious, so you quickly snap some photographs.
+Little did you know that you were about to embark on a crazy mysterious adventure.

-Mysteries are always intriguing.
-So, I was thrilled when I found a 'stop a bank robbery' code-breaking challenge on Khan Academy.
-I have been learning maths from Khan Academy for a long time.
-Recently, I started learning about Cryptography and came across a fantastic code-breaking challenge.
-This blog outlines the process of decrypting secret messages with the help of a computer programming language called Python.

 <div class="alert alert-danger" role="alert">
     <h4 class="alert-heading"><i class="bi bi-exclamation-triangle-fill"></i> Spoiler Alert!</h4>
     <p>Following this, there are going to be spoilers to the puzzles.
 So, if you want to solve this on your own, I highly recommend you to go to <a href="https://www.khanacademy.org/computing/computer-science/cryptography/cryptochallenge/a/cryptochallenge-introduction" class="alert-link" target="_blank">Khan Academy</a> to solve these puzzles</p>
     <hr>
-    <p class="mb-0">You may read ahead if you want to read a mystery blog and find out how to do cryptanalysis or are curious about code-breaking.</p>
+    <p class="mb-0">In this interactive version, there are plots to play around and solution is hidden under a toggle button.
+You may read ahead if you want to read a mystery blog and find out how to do cryptanalysis or are curious about code-breaking. </p>
 </div>

 ## Chapter 1: The discovery
 ---

-The contents from the bag thrown out of the car were mysterious.
-There were blueprints, a circuit diagram, a newspaper clipping, a business card with a hand-written 250 number.
+The contents from the bag thrown out of the car are mysterious.
+There is a blueprint, a circuit diagram, a newspaper clipping, a business card with a hand-written 250 number.

 ![bag far](/portfolio/assets/images/blogs/cryptography/bag_far.jpg){:class="img-fluid"}